Home / Blog / How To Remove a Business From Google: Complete Guide

 • Select the Place is Closed or Not Here option.

-• Add contextual information, like if the business has moved or if it’s permanently closed.
+• Add contextual information such as if the business has moved or is permanently closed.

 • Click Submit when you’re done.